-June 30, 2023 March 31, 2023
+March 31, 2023

-Simulations 100,000 100,000
+Simulations 100,000

-Expected stock-price volatility 41.00% 71.50%
+Expected stock-price volatility 71.50%

-Risk-free interest rate 5.27% 3.59%
+Risk-free interest rate 3.59%

-Conversion price \$ 1.66 \$ 1.78
+Conversion price \$ 1.78

-Stock price \$ 2.39 \$ 2.64
+Stock price \$ 2.64

-The fair value of the Redemption Liability at June 30, 2023 is \$ 1.1 million.
-The \$0.8 million change in the fair value of the Redemption Liability derivative is recorded as a gain and included in other expenses in the accompanying condensed consolidated statements of operations for the three months June 30, 2023.
+The fair value of the Redemption Liability at December 31, 2023 was none as a result of the PC1 Bridge Loan converting to common stock.
+The \$ 0 and \$1.3 million change in the fair value of the Redemption Liability derivative is recorded as an expense and included in other expenses in the accompanying interim unaudited condensed consolidated statements of operations for the three and nine months December 31, 2023.
+For the three and nine months ended December 31, 2022, the Company recorded a gain of \$1,000 and \$0.3 million for the change in the fair value of the Redemption Liability.

-The resulting discount from the OID, underwriting fees, PC1 Warrants, and embedded Redemption Liability derivative of \$ 5.8 million is being amortized to interest expense through July 15, 2023, the expected term of the Bridge Loan, using the effective interest method.
-Interest expense resulting from the amortization of the discount for the three months ended June 30, 2023 was \$1.4 million.
+The resulting discount from the OID, underwriting fees, PC1 Warrants, and embedded Redemption Liability derivative of \$ 5.8 million was being amortized to interest expense through July 15, 2023, the expected term of the PC1 Bridge Loan, using the effective interest method.
+Interest expense resulting from the amortization of the discount for the three and nine months ended December 31, 2023 was none and \$1.6 million, respectively.
+Interest expense resulting from the amortization of the discount for each of the three and nine months ended December 31, 2022 was \$1.4 million and \$2.6 million, respectively.

-Interest expense with respect to the PC1 Bridge Loan for the three months ended June 30, 2023 was \$ 0.2 million.
+Interest expense with respect to the PC1 Bridge Loan for the three and nine months ended December 31, 2023 was none and \$0.2 million, respectively.
+Interest expense for the three and nine months ended December 31, 2022 was \$0.2 million and \$0.5 million, respectively.
 There are no covenants associated with the PC1 Notes.